The Little Red Songbook

 The Little Red Songbook is the twelfth studio album by Scottish musician Momus, released by Le Grand Magistery in 1998.
 Momus describes the album's style as part of his "analog baroque" phase: "an odd blend of classicism and kitschy futurism."
-The album features a number of karaoke versions of the songs that were used for a singing contest; the winners of the contest appear on the album Stars Forever.
+The album features several karaoke versions of its songs, which were used for a singing contest; the winners of the contest appear on the 1999 album Stars Forever.

 The title was inspired by the controversial Danish book The Little Red Schoolbook.